-Jennifer Hall (Jen) has been an educator for more than twenty-two years and currently serves as one of Atlanta Public Schools' Educational Technology Specialists (ETS).
-As a member of the district's Instructional Technology Department, Jen collaborates with teachers to integrate technology in their standards-based lessons, works with students to foster college and career readiness skills, provides targeted school-based training, as well as district-wide professional development.
+Jennifer Hall has been an educator for more than twenty-five years and currently serves as one of Atlanta Public Schools' Educational Technology Specialists.
+As a member of the district's Instructional Technology Department, Jen collaborates with teachers to effectively integrate technology in engaging standards-based lessons, works with students to foster college and career readiness skills, provides targeted school-based training, as well as delivers relevant district-wide professional development.
 Jen's passion is instructional technology and fostering student engagement.

-Jen has presented at national, state and regional conferences including ISTE, ECET2 Atlanta, GaETC, NCTIES, FETC, SC Midlands Summit, Peach State EdTechTeam Summit, NDATL, MACUL, EdChange Global, TCEA, Georgia STEAM Forum, DENATL, Discovery Education Fall VirtCon, Day of Discovery and the Discovery Educator Network Summer Institute and was the featured presenter for the Tech Tips Tuesdays webinar series hosted by GPB (Georgia Public Broadcasting).
+Jen has presented at international, national, state, and regional conferences including ISTE, ECET2 Atlanta, GaETC, NCTIES, FETC, SC Midlands Summit, Peach State EdTechTeam Summit, NDATL, MACUL, EdChange Global, TCEA, Georgia STEAM Forum, UpState, DENATL, Discovery Education Fall VirtCon, Day of Discovery and the Discovery Educator Network Summer Institute and was the featured presenter for the Tech Tips Tuesdays webinar series hosted by GPB (Georgia Public Broadcasting).

-Jen is a 2018 winner of the RJ Stangherlin Award from the Discovery Education Community as well as a 2018 DENny Award for Expertise and has served on the Discovery Education Leadership Council for the last three years.
+Jen is a 2019 winner of the RJ Stangherlin Award from the Discovery Education Community as well as a 2018 DENny Award for Expertise and has served on the Discovery Education Leadership Council for five years.

 Before becoming an ETS, Jen had the joy of being a middle school language arts teacher for seventeen years, teaching gifted language arts for nine years.

-Along with teaching gifted ELA classes, she served as the Grade Level Director of the Gifted & Talented Academy, Communications Ambassador (Managing the school's website, Twitter, Facebook, & Youtube channel), School-Level Gifted Contact for the District, and was the "unofficial" school photographer.
+Along with teaching gifted ELA classes, she served as the Grade Level Director of the Gifted & Talented Academy for six years, the Communications Ambassador (managing the school's website, Twitter, Facebook, and YouTube channel), the school-level gifted contact for the district.

 Jen served as a curriculum writer for the district's Gifted and Talented Department and her thematic units/lessons have been utilized throughout the school district.

-In 2005-2006 she was J.E.
-Brown’s Teacher of the Year (TOTY) and an Atlanta Public Schools Middle School Teacher of the Year Semi-Finalist.
+In 2005-2006 Jen was Brown Middle School's Teacher of the Year (TOTY) and was a Middle School Teacher of the Year Semi-Finalist for Atlanta Public Schools.

-Before moving to Atlanta she taught 6th, 7th & 8th grade language arts, for five years, in an Alternative Education program in Tallahassee, Florida.
+Before moving to Atlanta she taught 6th, 7th & 8th-grade language arts, for five years, at an Alternative Education program in Tallahassee, Florida.

-Jen holds both a bachelors and maters degree from Florida State University.
+Jen holds both a bachelor's and master's degree from Florida State University.

 Jen is proud to be a National Board Certified Teacher (NBCT) in the area of Early Adolescence – English/Language Arts.